Why didn’t you repair my equipment?

 That depends on the particular circumstances associated with your piece of equipment.

-• Much of it is complex, older equipment, generally deemed unrepairable
+• Much of it is complex, older, ‘unrepairable’ equipment

-• Many pieces have visited others who could not effect repair and are often worse off for it
+• Much of it has visited others who could not effect repair

-• It requires a technically-focussed component-level approach that many don’t or can’t offer
+• It requires a technically-focussed component-level approach many don’t or can’t offer

 Viability